Skin Atlas

 Is Sensory-Luxe just marketing, or is there scientific evidence?

 Indirectly, yes.
 The primary mechanism is compliance: products that are sensorially satisfying are used more frequently and completely.
-Furthermore, stress reduction through the ritual and the associated reduction in cortisol can support the skin's barrier function.
+Furthermore, stress reduction through the ritual and the associated lowering of cortisol can support the skin's barrier function.
 However, a direct pharmacological effect of the sensory components on the skin exists only in exceptional cases — for example, with temperature-reactive formulas that can influence the penetration of active ingredients.

 How do I start building a multi-sensory ritual?